pkirkham/pkirkham.github.io/_drafts/2025-11-23-viscosity-modelling.md

 Until the advent of the Lee, Gonzalez and Eakin correlation, this method was often used for calculating gas viscosity by laboratories.

 Another approach is that devised by Pedersen et al (1984, 1987).
 Lindeloff et al (2003) showed how this approach could be combined with a heavy oil viscosity correlation to extend to CSP method from application of gas through to heavy oil.
+The Lindeloff-Pedersen CSP approach can be applied across the full range of hydrocarbons from light gases through to heavy oils.

+[Lucas]

+Need references...

 ### Residual Viscosity Models

+Residual viscosity is defined as the difference between viscosity at a target temperature and pressure and the viscosity of the dilute gas phase (usually at 1 atm pressure and the same target temperature) = _&mu; &minus; &mu;<sup>*</sup>_ for pure fluids.

+Methods that are based on residual viscosity include:

+ 1. **Jossi et al (1962)**: This method is often encountered in the Lohrenz-Bray-Clark viscosity approach.
+ 2. **TRAPP**:

 Jossi, Stiel and Thodos (1962) introduced an alternative approach based on the residual viscosity.
-Residual viscosity is defined as the difference between viscosity at a target temperature and pressure and the viscosity of the dilute gas phase (usually at 1 atm pressure and the same target temperature) = _&mu; &minus; &mu;<sup>*</sup>_ for pure fluids.
-It was determined should be a function of the density and dimensional constants specific to each fluid.
+It was determined that the resdiaul viscosity should be a function of the density and dimensional constants specific to each fluid.
 Through application of dimensional analysis and computer-aided polynomial regression (a novelty at that time), an analytical relationship was found:

 $$\left[\left({\mu-\mu^{*}}\right)\xi+10^{-4}\right]^{1/4}=a_1+a_2\rho_r+a_3\rho_r^2+a_4\rho_r^3+a_5\rho_r^4$$